Mariners staff will take pay cuts to offset financial losses caused by coronavirus shutdown

 To do that, people under a UEC with a salary of more than $60,000 must accepting a minimum-salary reduction of 20 percent.
 Others who have larger salaries, such as Dipoto, will take a higher percentage reduction.

-This announcement was in response to MLB’s decision April 20 to suspend operation of all UEC contracts for non-playing baseball personnel, effective May 1.
+This decision was in response to MLB’s decision April 20 to suspend operation of all UEC contracts for non-playing baseball personnel, effective May 1.
+With that decision by commissioner Rob Manfred, it meant that teams could furlough, lay off or reduce the pay of those employees.

+“Our clubs rely heavily on revenue from tickets/concessions, broadcasting/media, licensing and sponsorships to pay salaries,” Manfred wrote in an email to teams, which was obtained by The Associated Press.
+“In the absence of games, these revenue streams will be lost or substantially reduced, and clubs will not have sufficient funds to meet their financial obligations.”

+“The impact of the suspension of the UEC on your personal employment situation will be determined by your club,”

 At the time of that announcement, the Mariners informed those employees that they would receive full pay and benefits through May 31.
-The organization also promised those employees they would provide transparency and information about the financial plans moving forward well before the May 31 deadline so that those employees could prepare and adjust.
+More than half of the teams in baseball made similar decisions.
+The Mariners’ organization also promised those employees they would provide transparency and information about the financial plans moving forward well before the May 31 deadline so that those employees could prepare and adjust.

 Some of the staff will receive a five-month pay reduction, and more than half of the affected employees under a UEC did not have pay reduced because they were at or below $60,000.